sean-meade/cli-battleship-game/README.md

 To Do:

 Programming:
-- Print empty board for computer (that shows hits and misses)
 - error handling for user input
 - Rearrange the functions to mirror flow on the game.
 - Separate functions into different files?